 Windshield Repair and Replacement

 A lot of drivers make the assumption that a cracked windshield automatically means that they need a complete replacement.
 In reality, many chips and cracks can simply be repaired without having to install a whole new windshield.
 Typically, any crack less than three inches can be quickly repaired.
 However, damage that extends more than three inches will affect the structural integrity of your vehicle.
-To ensure maximum safety, consult with the experts at Glass Doctor® of Helena to determine the best course of action.
+To ensure maximum safety, consult with the experts at Glass Doctor® of Helena, MT to determine the best course of action.

 When you schedule a consultation, one of our experts will come to you and complete a thorough inspection before making a recommendation.
 Here are just a few of the factors they take into consideration when deciding between a windshield repair or replacement:

 Location: If a crack is located directly in your line of vision, a repair job may not cure completely clear, creating an outline in your windshield.
-This can reduce visibility and create a distraction that is better treated through a replacement.
+This can reduce visibility and create a distraction that is better treated by a replacement.
 In addition, cracks that have already splintered to the edge of the windshield have a tendency to spread, making them poor candidates for windshield repair.

 Not only is a windshield repair less expensive, this process also offers a whole host of other benefits.

 Convenience: Glass Doctor specialists typically perform windshield repairs within an hour.

 Inexpensive: Windshield repair is far more economical than replacing the whole windshield.

 Insurance Advantages: Because of the economic advantages of repair vs. replacement, many insurance companies will waive your deductible and pay for the windshield repair.

 Environmentally Responsible: Repairing your windshield keeps your old glass out of a landfill, where it will stay forever.